What is iodine and why do we need it?

 Food is now readily available from all over the world, so the severe form of iodine deficiency is very rare in the UK.
 But there is growing concern that many people live with milder deficiencies, which do not always have obvious symptoms.

-Many countries, such as New Zealand and the United States have iodine-fortification programs.
-This means that iodine is added in to common foods, such as salt and bread, in small amounts to keep the population healthy.
-The United Kingdom (UK) does not currently have an iodine fortification program.
+Many countries, such as New Zealand and the United States have iodine fortification programmes.
+This means that iodine is added to some foods, such as salt and bread, to keep the population healthy.
+The United Kingdom (UK) does not currently have an iodine fortification programme.

-If you avoid dairy products (because of an allergy, intolerance or diet) you could be at risk of iodine deficiency .
+If you avoid dairy products (because of an allergy, intolerance, or diet) you could be at risk of iodine deficiency .
 New research also suggests that people who follow a vegan diet are at higher risk of a deficiency – so vegans should look for fortified food products.
-You can read more about iodine in a vegan diet here.
+You can read more about iodine in a vegan diet.

 Should I take an Iodine supplement?

 Like many nutrients, iodine can be harmful both in deficiency (too little) and excess (too much) .
 Supplementing can mean you are at a higher risk of having far too much iodine.
 Many supplements that seem harmless and natural (such as iodine-containing seaweed supplements) do not have their iodine content measured regularly.
 So, how could you be sure how much iodine you are putting into your body?